 Role of Christ: The role of the redeemer in Gnostic belief is heavily debated at this time.
 Gnostics seem to have looked upon Christ as a revealer or liberator, rather than a savior.
 His purpose was to spread knowledge which would free individuals from the Demiurge’s control and allow them to return to their spiritual home at death.

 Nature of Christ: Some Gnostic groups promoted Docetism, the belief that Christ was pure spirit and only had a phantom body i.e. Jesus just appeared to be human to his followers.
 Other Gnostics believed that Christ was human with the divine spark within, and that his “true” resurrection occurred before his death on the cross.
 They defined the “resurrection” as occurring when his spirit was “liberated” from his body.
+Similarly, some Gnostics held that Jesus Christ was two separate beings, one the human being Jesus, who was inhabited by the divine being Christ.

 Now after reading this summary; does it make any sense that modern skeptics try and assert that this heretical group should represent an equally legitimate form of early Christianity on par with what we have today?
 NO!